pritesh-padye/Excel-Data-Portfolio/README.md

 Hi 👋
 I am an Excel Data Specialist skilled in transforming raw and messy data into clean, structured, and insightful reports.

-This portfolio showcases real-world Excel projects demonstrating my expertise in data cleaning, formatting, reporting, and automation.
+This portfolio showcases real-world Excel projects demonstrating my expertise in data cleaning, formatting, reporting, and splitting.

 ---